How To Create a Roku Channel?

 installation instruction), which is provided by Roku itself, so we don’t have to bother ourselves by using some other text-editor.
 The plugin has the ability to deploy your app from eclipse to your Roku TV App and check it directly.

 We can start creating a simple channel by modifying the code from the sample channels available

-The app is built on top of simple grid screen with tons of customization like custom login screen and multiple categories, with each category added in background without making user wait for all the data to be available.
-With the help of Registry we store the user’s information and provide a personalized experience.
+The app is built on top of a simple grid screen with tons of customization like custom login screen and multiple categories, with each category added in the background without making the user wait for all the data to be available.
+With the help of Registry, we store the user’s information and provide a personalized experience.

-To get started we thought of creating multiple scenes and switch among them if user is already logged-in.
+To get started we thought of creating multiple scenes and switch among them if the user is already logged in.
 But we found that it’s complex to create multiple scenes.
-Instead we went with single scene which is built using SceneGraph.
+Instead, we went with a single scene that is built using SceneGraph.